softwaresaved/jamie/README.md

 After downloading and storing the jobs into the file, a cleaning operation is done over the files.

 Sometimes the ads do not contain the information we require or the formatting of the field does not follow the rules we expect.
 This data cleaning focus on the different keys described below.
-Once a job ads is cleaned it is stored in MongoDB to facilitate further steps.
+Once a job ads is cleaned it is stored in MongoDB to facilitate subsequent steps.

 * **Description**: This key contains the description of the job.
 This is essential to classify the job.
 In case of absence, the job ads is discarded.